The First International Competition of Sound Engineers

 4.1.4. the recording of a chamber-vocal piece (IV);

-4.1.5. the recording of an electronic and/or electro-acoustic piece (V).
+4.1.5. the recording of an electronic and/or electro-acoustic piece (V);

 4.2.
 The Competition will consist of one round and be held anonymously: all the recording files to be officially accepted by the Organizing Committee will be forwarded to the jury members under their respective code names only.
 Every jury member will listen to all the recording files, mark each one with his/her personal score and forward it to the Organizing Committee for calculating the final results.
 A total list of the recording files with their summarized scores will be published on the Conservatory’s website not later than 1 June 2019.

 4.3.
-Every competitor may submit from one to five phonograms inclusive, but no more than one in each nomination.
+Every competitor may submit from one to six phonograms inclusive, but no more than one in each nomination.
 Points of the competition score will be summarized separately under each nomination, regardless of a total number of phonograms to be submitted by each competitor.

 5. The Procedure of Applying